Communication in Ancient Anatolia

 Expected Outcomes

-The project will draw a new picture of cultural clusters and their parameters, providing new data for understanding ancient and modern identities and the potential of cultural differences.
+The project aims to draw a new picture of cultural clusters and their parameters, providing new data for understanding ancient and modern identities and the potential of cultural differences.
 Its novel insight into communication can be extended to other Ancient World studies.

 Financiële details & Tijdlijn